-The key design difference between the Wave and other pour-overs is that the bottom of Kalita’s funnel has three holes through which your coffee flows.
+The key design difference between the Wave and other pour over coffee makers is that the bottom of Kalita’s funnel has three holes through which your coffee flows.
 These three holes, when employed with the right grind of coffee, are meant to control the flow so that plenty of flavor seeps in, but your brew doesn’t over-extract, turning your coffee bitter.

 Another key aspect to the design is that the bottom of the funnel is flat, rather than conical.
 This is meant to create a uniform bed of coffee grounds, which distributes the flavor more evenly than a cone shape.

 Kalita makes several different sizes of the same product, depending on how many cups of coffee you plan on brewing at a time.
 The Wave 155 is designed to make between 1 and 2 cups of drip coffee, and the Wave 185 designed to make between 3 and 4.

 Inspired by the original European pour-over developed by Melitta in the early 20th century, the Kalita Wave Dripper is built to brew delicious, artisanal cups of coffee.
 Like all pour-overs, the technology is simple, manually operated, and as a result, costs less than many automatic coffee makers.
 The Kalita Wave is constructed from either stainless steel, ceramic, or glass, all of which give it a handsome and sleek aesthetic.